IBM/ibmz-accelerated-for-nvidia-triton-inference-server/README.md

    This configuration file parameter specifies the name of the file to be used for preprocessing.
 The preprocessing file must be named as ‘pipeline.json’ when preprocessing is selected for end-to-end inferencing.

-   If this parameter is not provided, the backend assumes that preprocessing is not required,even if pipeline.json is present in the model repository.
+   If this parameter is not provided, the backend assumes that preprocessing is not required, even if pipeline.json is present in the model repository.

    ```
    parameters {